We plan and deliver an exciting integrated Curriculum.

-Each half term we provide parents with Curriculum Information Newsletters so that you are aware of what your children will be learning (see individual class pages for links to these newsletters).
+Each half term we provide parents with Curriculum Information Newsletters and subject Knowledge Oranisers so that you are aware of what your children will be learning (see individual class pages for links to these newsletters and Knowledge Organisers).

 We follow the Letters and Sounds Phonic Programme.
 Children are assessed and then grouped homogenously according to reading ability.

 We also follow our own spelling, grammar and punctuation programme in KS2 for some children.
 This reinforces the phases that have been taught previously in Key Stage 1 and